 If a supplement doesn’t recognize the difference in cell versus living studies, and plans accordingly by boosting the supplement with something like a liposomal compound, which can act as a shield for the quercetin, then it won’t be as effective.

 Let me rephrase that: it’s crucial that quercetin supplements focus on bioavailability, otherwise the quercetin won’t make it into the bloodstream.
+We’ll talk more about that in a second.

 *Note: We do have affiliate links throughout this article, which means we receive a commission if you purchase from any of our links.
 This supports our mission to bring complicated health and fitness info in an entertaining package.
 And it keeps us from putting up annoying things like banner ads.
 Those suck.